Actions

 From that day on, Katsuki never tried to bully Izuku directly again.
 He still glowered and threw insults over his shoulder, but something in Feo Ul’s tone had sunk deep under his skin.
 He never admitted it, but he kept a cautious eye on every tree and bush for months.

-“That man’s cape is too long,” she said once, pointing at a hero on TV.
+“That man’s cape is too long,” they said once, pointing at a hero on TV.
 “He will trip during a dramatic moment and die of embarrassment.”

 Izuku dutifully wrote: Note: capes dangerous in wind.
 (Coincidentally, that hero did just that a few days later, while meeting with some government official.
 They both fell down a long flight of stairs, and suffered multiple broken bones.
 Feo Ul laughed about it for weeks.)

-“Pixton Hero Agency hires solely based on fashion,” she said another time, flipping through an online article.
+“Pixton Hero Agency hires solely based on fashion,” they said another time, flipping through an online article.
 “Their safety protocols are imaginary.”

 Izuku wrote: Check if ‘fashion-first hiring’ is a real thing???

-And when she added, “That woman’s battle mask is held on by hope,” he almost choked laughing.
+And when they added, “That woman’s battle mask is held on by hope,” he almost choked laughing.

 Older kids still picked on him sometimes, because kids rarely understood nuance.
 They called him soft, weird, fairy-boy — any insult they could twist into a weapon.
 Izuku still felt each one like a small bruise, but he didn’t cry nearly as often.
 He had learned something else instead.